lzq114514/Pangenome-Graph-Annotation-PGA-pipeline/README.md

 Step 5:

 - Run:

 `python3 5anno.py data/ninanjie`

+Description:

-    - Modify the sbatch parameters in the script to match your Linux system, and set the “prefix” parameter to the reference genome prefix followed by "#1#", e.g., for Arabidopsis, set to “ninanjie1#1#”.
+Modify the sbatch parameters in the script to match your Linux system, and set the “prefix” parameter to the reference genome prefix followed by "#1#", e.g., for Arabidopsis, set to “ninanjie1#1#”.

 <img width="200" height="60" alt="image" src="https://github.com/user-attachments/assets/123a60ae-600a-4465-9d86-23720e3ca1e7" />